loginid1/nodejs-express-integration/README.md

 **Step 1** - Using an existing account or registering a new one

  - Navigate to https://sandbox-usw1.api.loginid.io/en/register
- - Enter your username for an existing account or select the **"Register a new account"** option and create a username.
+ - Enter your username for an existing account or select the **"Register a new account"** option and create a username
  - Hit the **"Next"** button

 **Step 2** - Use your biometric capabilities